bourbonkk/matrix-psutil/docs/index.rst

 Supported Python versions are **2.7** and **3.6+**.
 `PyPy <http://pypy.org/>`__ is also known to work.

-The psutil documentation you're reading is distributed as a single HTML page.
+The matrix_psutil documentation you're reading is distributed as a single HTML page.

 Funding
 =======

-While psutil is free software and will always be, the project would benefit immensely from some funding.
+While matrix_psutil is free software and will always be, the project would benefit immensely from some funding.
 Keeping up with bug reports and maintenance has become hardly sustainable for me alone in terms of time.
-If you're a company that's making significant use of psutil you can consider becoming a sponsor via `GitHub <https://github.com/sponsors/giampaolo>`__, `Open Collective <https://opencollective.com/psutil>`__ or `PayPal <https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=A9ZS7PKKRM3S8>`__ and have your logo displayed in here and psutil `doc <https://psutil.readthedocs.io>`__.
+If you're a company that's making significant use of matrix_psutil you can consider becoming a sponsor via `GitHub <https://github.com/sponsors/giampaolo>`__, `Open Collective <https://opencollective.com/psutil>`__ or `PayPal <https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=A9ZS7PKKRM3S8>`__ and have your logo displayed in here and matrix_psutil `doc <https://psutil.readthedocs.io>`__.

 Sponsors
 --------